simh/simh/0readme_ethernet.txt

 ----- WARNING ----- WARNING ----- WARNING ----- WARNING ----- WARNING -----

 Sim_Ether has been reworked to be more universal; because of this, you will need to get a version of libpcap that is 0.9 or greater.
+All current Linux distributions provide a libpcap-dev package which has the needed version of libpcap and the required components to build applications using it.
-This can be downloaded from www.tcpdump.org - see the comments at the top of Sim_ether.c for details.
+If you are running an older Linux OS, you can download and build the required library from www.tcpdump.org - see the comments at the top of Sim_ether.c for details.

 ----- WARNING ----- WARNING ----- WARNING ----- WARNING ----- WARNING -----